thortom/s3/readme.txt

  *  include any help from people (including course staff,
  *  classmates, and friends) and attribute them by name.
  **********************************************************************/
+No help received.

 /**********************************************************************
  *  Describe any serious problems you encountered.
  **********************************************************************/
+Difficulties implementing nearest neighbour in KdTree.

 /**********************************************************************
  *  If you worked with a partner, assert below that you followed